TechMaster/Bootstrap/ReadMe.md

 Demo iOS Objective-C Bootstrap application.

 This application has a main screen that is UITableViewController.
-Modify BootLogic.m.
+Modify ```mainScreen.menu``` in file BootLogic.m

 ```Objective-C
 + (void) boot: (UIWindow*) window